Skip to main content

 Overview

-Located in the TAFE NSW Loftus campus, Sutherland Children’s Centre provides a nurturing and engaging environment for children aged 6 weeks to 6 years.
-We like to think of our centre as a home away from home, and we believe your child will too.
+Sutherland Children’s Centre is on the TAFE NSW Loftus campus.
+We offer a nurturing and engaging environment for children aged 6 weeks to 6 years.
+We like to think of our centre as a home away from home and believe your child will too.
 Our large, creative space features a magical backyard where children can explore, imagine and play.

-There are two indoor rooms: the Yanada room for babies and toddlers (0-3 years) and the Guwing room for preschoolers (3-6 years).
-These room names mean “sun” and “moon” in Dharawal, the local Aboriginal Language.
+Our centre has two indoor rooms: Yanada for babies and toddlers (0–3 years) and Guwing for preschool children (3–6 years).
+These words from the local Dharawal Aboriginal language mean ‘sun’ and ‘moon’.

 At Sutherland Children’s Centre we’ll send you weekly updates with individual and group observations.
 Safety is our priority, and we follow the Child Safe Standards.
 We encourage healthy habits with activities like Munch & Move, yoga, dance and meditation.